Connie Mack: Owner

 In 1913, Hough and Jones sold their 25 percent to Mack, making him a full partner in the club with Shibe; Mack actually borrowed the money for the purchase from Shibe.
 Under their agreement, Mack had full control over baseball matters while Shibe handled the business side.
 However, Mack had enjoyed more or less a free hand over the baseball side since the team's inception.
 When Shibe died in 1922, his sons Tom and John took over management of the business side, with Tom as team president and John as vice president.
 Tom died in 1936, and John resigned shortly thereafter, leaving Mack to take over the presidency.
 John Shibe died in 1937, and Mack bought 141 shares from his estate, enough to make him majority owner of the A's.
 However, he had been operating head of the franchise since Ben Shibe's death.
 Such an arrangement is no longer possible in current times, as major-league rules do not allow a coach or manager to own any financial interest in a club.

-Mack's great strength as an owner was his huge network of baseball friends, all of whom acted as scouts and "bird-dogs" for him, finding talented players and alerting Mack.
-"Mack was better at that game than anybody else in the world.
+Mack had a large network of baseball friends, all of whom acted as scouts and "bird-dogs" for him, finding talented players and alerting Mack; "Mack was better at that game than anybody else in the world.
 People liked Mack, respected him, and trusted him. ...
 Mack answered every letter and listened patiently to every sales job, and ... he got players for that reason."

 Mack saw baseball as a business, and recognized that economic necessity drove the game.
 He explained to his cousin, Art Dempsey, that "The best thing for a team financially is to be in the running and finish second.
 If you win, the players all expect raises."
 This was one reason he was constantly collecting players, signing almost anyone to a ten-day contract to assess his talent; he was looking ahead to future seasons when his veterans would either retire or hold out for bigger salaries than Mack could give them.